Gas Prices Are Going Up Again. Here Are 23 Ways to Save Money on Gas

 If you don’t use that bicycle rack, remove it.
 Take off that ski rack while you’re at it.
 Racks are extra weight and create more wind resistance — both of which reduce gas mileage.

-Using the wrong grade of motor oil can cost you 5 to 9 cents per gallon, according to the U.S. Department of Energy.
+Using the wrong grade of motor oil can cost you 5-9 cents per gallon, according to the U.S. Department of Energy.
 Be sure to use your manufacturer’s recommended grade of oil, and look for motor oil designated as “energy conserving” or “energy saving.”